Disclaimer: This post may contain affiliate links. If you make a purchase through them, we may earn a commission at no extra cost to you.

 7. Consent Mode Revision in Chrome Using Developer Tools

 This approach doesn’t need any extra tools.
-You can check if Consent Mode is enabled correctly directly within your browser.
+You can test if Consent Mode is enabled correctly directly within your browser.

 Follow these steps: